mitchness/opsForJson/README.md

         Hey Janet, how do we run manual conversion if we don't have the latest updates.

                             Janet (Ops Person #4)
         Just pipe the stream but you have to tell the conversion what the codec is.
-Do you know the codec.
+        Do you know the codec?

                             OPS PERSON #3
         Ummm.... no! .